 What to do: Keep landing page forms short.
 Ask for as little info as you can get away with, like email address and name, so users don’t get fatigued filling out multiple form fields.
 This can lead them to abandon your site.
-Reduce their temptation to leave your landing page by removing nav bars, side bars, or other elements that could distract visitors and pull them away from your form.
+Reduce their temptation to leave your landing page by removing navigation bars, side bars, or other elements that could distract visitors and pull them away from your form.
 A single CTA is the best way to keep visitors focused on completing the task at hand.

 Publishers may not be mobile-optimized, even if you are.

 After all your work to optimize your campaigns for mobile, it doesn’t necessarily mean your affiliates have done the same.
 You could work with them to create compelling copy and content, but if it ultimately leads your audience to a site they will bounce from, your efforts are in vain.

-What to do: Convincing an affiliate to overhaul their website is unlikely, so it’s best to do your research when vetting affiliates, and choose ones that are already mobile-optimized.
+What to do: Convincing an affiliate to overhaul their website is unlikely, so it’s best to do your research when vetting affiliates, and choose ones that are already following mobile optimization best practices.

 Creating ROI-Positive Mobile Campaigns

-If you’re prepared to go full-in on mobile with your affiliate marketing campaigns, you’ve got one of the most important pieces covered.
+If you’re prepared to go full-in on mobile optimization in your affiliate marketing campaigns, you’ve got one of the most important pieces covered.
 To learn more, check out our articles on how to set up your first affiliate marketing campaign or check out everything you need to know about influencer marketing.